Actifio/AGMPowerCLI/UsageExamples.md

 -projectname     This is the unique Google Project name where the new instance will be created.
 -sharedvpcprojectid  If the instance is being created in a service project, what is the ID the project that is sharing the VPC (optional)
--nodegroup       If creating an instance into a sole tenant node group, this is the name of the node group (optional) -region          This is the GCP Region such as:   australia-southeast1 -zone            This is the GCP Zone such as: australia-southeast1-c -instancename    This is the name of the new instance that will be created.
-It needs to be unique in that project -machinetype     This is the GCP instance machine type such as:  e2-micro -networktags     Comma separate as many tags as you have, for instance:   -networktags "http-server,https-server"
+-nodegroup       If creating an instance into a sole tenant node group, this is the name of the node group (optional) -region          This is the Google Cloud Region such as:   australia-southeast1 -zone            This is the Google Cloud Zone such as: australia-southeast1-c -instancename    This is the name of the new instance that will be created.
+It needs to be unique in that project -machinetype     This is the Google Cloud instance machine type such as:  e2-micro -networktags     Comma separate as many tags as you have, for instance:   -networktags "http-server,https-server"
 -labels          Labels are key value pairs.
 Separate key and value with colons and each label with commas.
 For example:   -labels "pet:cat,food:fish"
 -nic0network     The network name in URL format for nic0